Uniqueness and universality of the Brownian map: Introduction

 \section{Introduction}

-In the present work, we derive the convergence in distribution in the Gromov-Hausdorff sense of several important classes of rescaled random planar maps, towards a universal limit called the Brownian map.
-This solves an open problem that has been stated first by Oded Schramm \cite{Sch} in the particular case of triangulations.
+In the present work, we derive the convergence in distribution in the Gromov--Hausdorff sense of several important classes of rescaled random planar maps, toward a universal limit called the Brownian map.
+This solves an open problem that has been stated first by Oded Schramm~\cite{Sch} in the particular case of triangulations.

 Recall that a planar map is a proper embedding of a finite connected graph in the two-dimensional sphere, viewed up to orientation-preserving homeomorphisms of the sphere.
 Loops and multiple edges are allowed in the graph.
 The faces of the map are the connected components of the complement of edges, and the degree of a face counts the number of edges that are incident to it, with the convention that if both sides of an edge are incident to the same face, this edge is counted twice in the degree of the face.
-Special cases of planar maps are triangulations, where each face has degree $3$, quadrangulations, where each face has degree $4$ and more generally $q$-angulations where each face has degree $q$.
-For technical reasons, one often considers rooted planar maps, meaning that there is a distinguished oriented edge, whose origin is called the root vertex.
-Since the pioneering work of Tutte \cite{Tu}, planar maps have been studied thoroughly in combinatorics, and they also arise in other areas of mathematics: See in particular the book of Lando and Zvonkin \cite{LZ} for algebraic and geometric motivations.
-Large random planar graphs are of interest in theoretical physics, where they serve as models of random geometry \cite{ADJ}, in particular in the theory of two-dimensional quantum gravity.
+Special cases of planar maps are triangulations, where each face has degree~$3$, quadrangulations, where each face has degree $4,$ and, more generally, $q$-angulations, where each face has degree $q$.
+For technical reasons, one often considers rooted planar maps, meaning that there is a distinguished oriented edge whose origin is called the root vertex.
+Since the pioneering work of Tutte~\cite{Tu}, planar maps have been studied thoroughly in combinatorics, and they also arise in other areas of mathematics: See, in particular, the book of Lando and Zvonkin~\cite{LZ} for algebraic and geometric motivations.
+Large random planar graphs are of interest in theoretical physics, where they serve as models of random geometry~\cite{ADJ}, in particular, in the theory of two-dimensional quantum gravity.